Tenaka/SecureReport/README.md

 #Scheduled Tasks
 Checks for Scheduled Tasks excluding any that reference System32 as a directory.
-These potential user created tasks are checked for scripts and their directory permissionss are validated.
+These potential user-created tasks are checked for scripts and their directory permissions are validated.
-No user should be allowed to access the script and make amendments, this is a privilege escaltion route.
+No user should be allowed to access the script and make amendments, this is a privilege escalation route.

-Checks for encoded scripts, powershell or exe's that make calls off box or run within Task Scheduler.
+Checks for encoded scripts, PowerShell or exe's that make calls off box or run within Task Scheduler.

 #Shares
 Finds all shares and reports on share permissions